 1 sheet of .25 inch plywood

-First, measure the area that you want your shelf.
-It’s helpful to look for spots in your area that unused or awkwardly shaped so you can make the most out of your space.
+First, measure the area that you want your shelf to live.
+It’s helpful to look for spots in the desired area that are unused or awkwardly shaped so you can make the most out of your space.

-Pick up the wood.
+Purchase the wood.
 We used basic pine wood cuts because they are pretty cheap.
-Personally, we use Home Depot nearby for wood cuts.
+Personally, we use our nearby Home Depot for wood cuts.

 Build the shelf.
 Cut the wood to your specific dimensions, drill holes and screws to make the size shelf you want.
 We didn’t use any glue in this shelf.